-Illegal Adoptions in Ireland
+51 Confirmed Illegal Adoptions in St Patrick’s Guild.

-According to a recent report by the government’s Special Rapporteur on Child Protection, the Irish State has known for decades about the practice of illegal adoptions.
+An Independent review in 2019 established that as many as 20,000 adoption records could relate to the practice of illegal adoptions in Ireland.
+According to a recent report by the government’s Special Rapporteur on Child Protection, the Irish State has known about the practice for decades.

 *St Patrick’s Guild has been established as one institution where this was commonplace.
 Other institutions include the private nursing home St Rita’s and St Monica’s.
 There were also some individuals involved.
 This included doctors and priests among others.